 Infertility has always been a sensitive and straining issue for couples.
 With many studies conducted, they’ve shown that 15 to 20 percent of people within reproductive age have some level of infertility.
-Furthermore with infertility in men, that is actually to blame 30 to 40 percent of the time.
+Furthermore male infertility may cause upto 40% of the cases.

 It’s surprising since a lot of us think infertility is primarily the cause of women being infertile, but that’s not always the case.
-The only real difference in detecting male infertility is that it’s harder than female infertility.
+The only real difference is that it’s harder to detect than female infertility.

 In those kinds of situations you want to be conducting male fertility tests to test male fertility.
 All you need to do is go to fertility clinic.
 But there can be some other signs that lead up to male infertility and from those we can understand how to detect early signs ofinfertility.